General rules for the carriage of passengers

 16.2.5.5.
 The complaint is illegible or incomprehensible;

-16.2.5.6.
-The complaint does not include the passenger’s name, surname, legal entity name and code (if the passenger is a legal entity), the address where the reply can be submitted, or the passenger’s complaint is not signed.
+16.2.5.6. the complaint does not include the passenger’s name, surname, legal entity name and code (if the passenger is a legal entity), the address where the reply can be submitted, or the passenger’s complaint is not signed where the complaint is submitted in paper form.

 16.2.6.
 The Carrier, upon receipt of a complaint from a passenger and if it is established that the complaint is refused on one or more of the grounds for refusal referred to in paragraph 16.2.5 of the General Rules, shall inform the passenger in writing of the refusal within five working days from the date of receipt of the complaint (in cases where an address for the submission of a reply is indicated).
 In the event of a refusal to deal with a complaint, the passenger shall be given the reasons for the refusal.